open/close all folders

 - Took a Level in Badass: After removing her fears, although it led to some unforeseen consequences.

 - Plucky Girl: Actually enforced.
-She doesn't get scared or sad because she literally can't.
+She doesn't get scared or sad because she literally can't after using the Head Key to remove her fears and sadness.
 Deconstructed in that this also means that she lacks the benefits of fears and sadness, such as truly empathizing with others' negative emotions, and avoiding dangers.

 The youngest of the Locke family.
 Has a knack for finding keys.
 Or maybe they're finding him?